 Tips: Think of this as a Russian twist where you twist your lower body.
 By twisting from your lower abs, you get to target the muscles below your belly button and help create the cut on your waist.

-Step 1: Get down on your knees in front of a Swiss or medicine ball and into the forearm plank position with your with fists on the ball.
+- Get down on your knees in front of a Swiss or medicine ball and into the forearm plank position with your fists on the ball.